scalatra/scalatra-website/guides/routes-and-actions.md

 Route definitions are executed as part of a Scala constructor; by matching from the bottom up, routes can be overridden in child classes.

-## Named parameters
+### Named parameters

-Route patterns may include named parameters:
+Route patterns may include named parameters (see below for more on parameter handling):

 {% highlight scala %}